Q: What is the structure of the pathology residency program at UNC?

 Q: Do pathology residents interact with clinical teams and see patients?

-A: Our pathology residency has an unusually large number of opportunities for clinical interaction and direct patient care.
+Our pathology residency has an unusually large number of opportunities for clinical interaction and direct patient care.
 Residents directly participate in a number of multi-disciplinary tumor conferences and clinical teams.
-Residents present pathology material at Breast, ENT, GI, Gynecologic oncology, urologic oncology and hematology/oncology tumor boards, round in the microbiology laboratory with infectious disease and present at autopsy conference.
+Residents present pathology material at ENT, GI, gynecologic oncology, urologic oncolog,y and hematology/oncology tumor boards, round in the microbiology laboratory with the infectious disease team and present at autopsy conference.
 The primary venues for direct patient care are on the apheresis service and the cytology rotations.

 Q: What opportunities are available for research in the department?

 A: Our department is a rich environment for research.
 There are approximately 50 research faculty members with primary academic appointments in pathology who welcome participation by pathology residents.
-UNC is home to a NCI-Designated comprehensive cancer center and was most recently 6th amongst all US universities for federal research support.
+UNC is home to an NCI-Designated comprehensive cancer center and was most recently 6th amongst all US universities for federal research support.
 Many multidisciplinary research endeavors need participation by pathology and residents are welcome to participate in these activities.
 The clinical faculty engage in translational research and welcome participation by residents.
+Dedicated research time may be taken during electives.

 Q: Are there opportunities for global health and global pathology?